- Vivian Teo

 I guess I'm not the only who have noticed this issue - I saw some people wearing hairnets and shower caps which we might also do so the same the next time we visit.
 Or even bring our own helmets if we are not purchasing photos!

-Also, you might want to bring a small bag or haversack which you can carry over your shoulders when on the Luge, so you need not hire a locker to store a big bag.
+Also, you might want to bring a small bag or haversack which you can carry over your shoulders and put between your legs when on the Luge, so you need not hire a locker to store a big bag.

 10) Where is it located?